The Stalking Moon

 The Stalking Moon is a 1968 American Western film in Technicolor directed by Robert Mulligan and starring Gregory Peck and Eva Marie Saint.
-It is based on the novel of the same name by T. V. Olsen.
+It is based on the 1965 novel by T. V. Olsen.

 Plot

 U.S. Army soldiers round up a group of Apaches, mostly women and children.
 Surprisingly, they find among them a white woman and her half-Indian son.

-Sam Varner (Gregory Peck) is a scout retiring from the Army to his ranch in New Mexico.
-He agrees to escort Sarah Carver (Eva Marie Saint) and her son after she begs him.
+Sam Varner is a scout retiring from the Army to his ranch in New Mexico.
+He agrees to escort Sarah Carver and her son after she begs him.
 She wants to leave immediately rather than wait five days for a military escort.

 Sam takes them to a stage coach stop called Hennessy.
 The boy runs away during the night.
 Varner and Sarah go looking for him as a dust storm begins.
 They find the boy and then hole up (literally) to wait out the storm.

-When they return to the station, everyone there is dead, killed by the boy's Indian warrior father, Salvaje (Nathaniel Narcisco).
+When they return to the station, everyone there is dead, killed by the boy's Indian warrior father, Salvaje.
 Salvaje is greatly feared even among his own people - and with good reason: he is known to be a silent and ruthless killer.
 Salvaje means "Ghost" in Apache or, in their own tongue, "He Who Is Not Here", meaning a dead man.
+(Note: "Salvaje" is actually Spanish for "savage."
+The genuine Apache equivalent for "ghost" would be "gode" which is a spirit that haunts dreams.)

 Sam is upset that Sarah's impatience to leave has cost the people at the station their lives.
 When the stagecoach does arrive, Sam puts Sarah and her son on it and follows them to a rail station called Silverton.
 He trades government letters of transport for train tickets to Topeka, Kansas.

 After some careful consideration, Sam decides to invite Sarah and her son to accompany him to his ranch where she can cook for him and an old man, Ned (Russell Thorson), who takes care of the ranch.
 Sam sells his horse and they take the train to New Mexico.